 The United States established diplomatic relations with the Republic of Cuba in 1902, opening the first U.S. Embassy in Havana in 1923.
-The Embassy was closed in 1961 when the United States severed diplomatic relations.
+Later it was moved to the building that it currently occupies, opened in 1953.
+The Embassy was closed in 1961 when the United States severed diplomatic relations with Cuba.
 During President Carter’s administration in 1977, the United States and Cuba signed an agreement establishing the U.S. Interests Section (USINT) in Havana, and the Cuban Interests Section in Washington, DC.
-Under the formal protection of the Embassy of Switzerland, USINT operated out of the former U.S. Embassy building, which first opened in 1953.
-On December 17, 2014, President Obama announced the intention to re-establish diplomatic relations with Cuba.
-After six months of negotiations, the two nations officially renewed diplomatic relations on July 20, 2015, and USINT became U.S. Embassy Havana.
+Both diplomatic missions operated under the protection of the Embassy of Switzerland.

 During the term of President Obama, diplomatic ties between the two countries were resumed with the Embassy of the United States of America re-opening in Havana and the Cuban embassy re-opening in Washington, D.C.
 Diplomatic relations were officially established on July 20, 2015.
 John Kerry became the first U.S. Secretary of State to visit Cuba in 70 years when he came to Havana for the U.S. Embassy’s flag raising ceremony on August 14, 2015.